 Link Juice - Use 1

-Link juice refers to the the link value a link is able to pass on to the target.
+Link juice often refers to the link value a link is able to pass on to the target.

-Link Juice is often used as a simplification of a much more underlying system to evaluate links.
+Link Juice is often used as a simplification of an underlying system to evaluate links.
 In absence of knowledge or name for accurate metrics for a link SEOs often use it there to differentiate between weak and strong links.

 This link seems to pass a lot of link juice, pushed me to page 1 over night right after I got it.